giellalt/lang-smj/docs/index-header.md

 [![Issues](https://img.shields.io/github/issues/giellalt/lang-smj)](https://github.com/giellalt/lang-smj/issues)
 [![Build status](https://github.com/giellalt/lang-smj/workflows/Speller%20CI+CD/badge.svg)](https://github.com/giellalt/lang-smj/actions)

-This page documents the work on the **Lule Sami language model**, how to build it and how to use it.
+This page documents the work on the [Lule Sami language model](http://github.com/giellalt/lang-smj), how to build it and how to use it.

 # Using the analysers